BartlomiejCalko/dayinrole-voice/README-SETUP.md

 ## The Solution

-This application implements a **dual-layer approach** to ensure users are always created in the database:
+This application implements a **multi-layer approach** to ensure users and subscriptions are always in sync:

-1. **Primary: Clerk Webhook** - Automatically creates users when they sign up
+1. **Primary: Clerk Webhooks** - Automatically syncs users and subscriptions in real-time
+2. **Auto-sync: Background Sync** - Automatically syncs subscription status when users visit any page
-2. **Fallback: Client-side Initialization** - Creates users when they first visit the app (if webhook failed)
+3. **Fallback: Client-side Initialization** - Creates users when they first visit the app (if webhook failed)

+### Automatic Subscription Sync

+The app automatically syncs subscription status from Clerk billing in the background.
+When users upgrade their plan in Clerk, the subscription status is automatically updated in your database within seconds - no manual action required!

 ## Setup Instructions